designwall/dw-minion/README.md

 # DW Minion
-FREE Responsive WordPress Theme For Personal Blog
+FREE Responsive WordPress Theme For Personal Blog.

+This theme is designed which aims for a minimal and simple blog while showing off the most of your content.
+DW Minion supports responsive design and it’s great to blog anytime anywhere you want.

 ## Download
 * DW Minion 1.0.7: http://www.designwall.com/wordpress/themes/dw-minion